aggelos-michael-papadopoulos/MASK_RCNN_2_classes/README.md

 ![download (2)](https://user-images.githubusercontent.com/65830412/160299034-c1cd1aae-ab7d-49c8-89ea-28f821f3f17c.png)

-But you can implement the code for whatever photo you like!
+But you can implement the code for whatever photo you like.

 --- I ran the whole project on Google Colab (on Colab's GPU), so you have to change the paths on both .ipynb files and on custom.py to fit your paths! ---